philgyford/django-hines/README.md

 ```

 `HINES_ROOT_DIR`: e.g. `'phil'`.
 All the pages except things like the very front page and admin will live under this directory.
 Default is `''` but I haven't tried using it with out a root dir set.

+`HINES_SITE_ICON`: Path of an image to represent the site, within the static
+directory. e.g. `'hines/img/site_icon.jpg'`.

 `HINES_TEMPLATE_SETS`: A set of dicts describing different sets of templates that can be used for PostDetails between certain dates. e.g.: